ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 ```
 {: screen}

-## Provisioning virtual server instances with storage volumes that are encrypted with customer-managed keys in the console
+## Provisioning an instance with a boot volume that is encrypted with a customer-managed key in the console
 {: #provision-byok-ui}
 {: ui}